Skip to main content

 • optimization

-The game has been criticized for being an unoptimized mobile port, with users expressing frustration over its performance issues and increased pricing.
+The game is criticized for being a poorly optimized mobile port, with users expressing frustration over its performance issues and a higher price point.

 • “Sound like a broken record, but yet another unoptimized mobile port that has its price increased.”